adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Register and Conditional

 #### Register
-Another way to dynamically generate the variable content is a `register` command.
+Another way to dynamically generate the variable content is the `register` command.
-`Register` is also useful to store an output of a task, and use it's value as a logic for execution further tasks.
+`Register` is also useful to store an output of a task and use its value for executing further tasks.
 ```
 (venv) user@host:~/ansible-for-learnXinYminutes$ ansible-playbook playbooks/register_and_when.yml
 ```